msie081/Escaipe-room-game/README.md

 # SOFTENG 206 - EscAIpe Room

-Interactive game created in a group of 3 using Java, JavaDX and OpenAI for the game character interaction.
+Interactive game created in a group of 3 using Java, JavaFX and OpenAI for the game character interaction.

 ## To setup OpenAI's API